planttheidea/remeasure/README.md

   * scrollHeight
   * scrollWidth
   * width

-For the `bottom`, `left`, `right`, and `top` properties in `position`, they are what you would expect from doing `element.getBoundingClientRect()`.
+The `bottom`, `left`, `right`, and `top` properties in `position` are what you would expect from the result of `element.getBoundingClientRect()`.

 These properties are retrieved on mount, but will also automatically update if the element is resized thanks to [element-resize-event](https://github.com/KyleAMathews/element-resize-event).

 #### Advanced usage

-If you want to limit the items that are injected into the component, you can also use the decorator as a function.
+If you want to limit the items that are injected into the component, you can pass either a string or array of strings to the decorator before wrapping the component.

 **measure(`string|array<string>`)** *returns `function`*